AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 A. Spacetime is a continuous

-move beyond space and time, so if it were incoherent, it would be
+occur and move outside of space and time, so if it were

-any information for one part of M on the other disjoint parts M fundamentally deficient, t upná, so
+incoherent, any information for one part M about the other

 B. In spacetime M there may be various